huggingface/diffusers/README.md

     </a>
 </p>

+This is a modified version of the below for textual inversion so that it fits in 6Gb of ram.

 🤗 Diffusers provides pretrained diffusion models across multiple modalities, such as vision and audio, and serves as a modular toolbox for inference and training of diffusion models.